steveone/reactstrap-project/README.md

 This has been developed and tested on Mac OS X and works in Safari and Chrome.

 Testing was also done on Windows 10 with Chrome, Edge and Firefox

+###Features

+-Uses ReactStrap (Bootstrap 4) for responsive design -Mobile friendly down to iPhone 5
+-Implements Functionality of Moving Cards Between States -Supports delayed responses for workflow changes (5 second delay built into api) -Smart workflow options
+-Uses Node/Express API for Cards and Campaigns

+###Things to know

+-To change workflow, click on workflow and select new workflow from drop download -Update will take five seconds to show, there is no indication the update is pending yet -Drop down to select campaigns is functioning
+-Search, Date and Pending options have not been implemented -Workflow updates work through long polling, the server is polled every second until the update completes -The API server is set to delay the workflow update by 5 seconds

+###Future features

+-Validate updated workflow is valid on the server side -Add visual when workflow is updating or updated -Offline capabilities
+-Allow cards to be opened fully (full screen)